macopedia/phpstan-magento1/README.md

-# PHPStan Extension for Magento 1
+# PHPStan Extension for Magento 1 / OpenMage MageLTS

 Extension for [PHPStan](https://github.com/phpstan/phpstan) to allow analysis of Magento 1 code.

-Currently it assumes Magento is installed in the `htdocs/` directory of the project root.
-Further work is needed in phpstan itself to allow more intellegence for extensions to be more customised whilst working with both phpstan/phpstan and phpstan/phpstan-shim.
+It doesn't require db connection to run.

 ## Usage